 Alternatively you could start a business where social or ethical goals are part of the mission; much like Innocent Drinks which gives away 10% of its profits to charity.

 Travel the world and try new things

 Some of Britain's best businesses were inspired by trips overseas.
 Founders used their unique travelling experience as a springboard to launch a successful venture.
 For example, the idea behind luxury handmade chocolate brand Montezuma's was ignited by a trip to South America while fast-growing popcorn company Joe & Seph's was inspired by the founder's time in America.

 What better way to get your entrepreneurial juices flowing than hanging out with, networking among, and speaking to, successful start-ups and those that are looking to start-up.

 For the best places to meet budding and established entrepreneurs, view our guide to the UK's best clubs, hubs and workspaces.
-You can also discuss and share your business ideas, experiences and insights in the Startups forum which has a community of over 40,000 people.

 Look at why you're thinking of starting a business

 Is it to escape work and become your own boss?
 To make money?
 Help others?
 Or are you making something a little better, cheaper, faster?

 In most cases, you won't be able to make money straight away so you'll need to be lean and have a bit of cash behind you as you get the business off the ground.
 Having a ‘mission' will give you purpose.
 Purpose will give you passion.
 And the combination of passion and purpose in many cases leads to profits.